College Stress: Why It's a Problem & What You Can Do About It

 5 National Center for Education Statistics, website last visited on May 4, 2017.

-6 American College Health Association, National College Health Assessment. website last visited on May 4, 2017.
+6 American College Health Association, National College Health Assessment II: Fall 2017 Reference Group Executive Summary, website last visited on August 13, 2018.

 8 Penn State University, Center for Collegiate Mental Health (CCMH) 2016 Annual Report, website last visited on May 4, 2017.